Jason360x/Portfolio/README.md

 As a "mobile first" application, it is designed primarily for mobile screens but also works perfectly on desktop computers.

 ## Personal Projects
-These projects were created because of personal interest.
+These projects were created out of personal interest.

 ### Jason's RPG Tool
 <p align="center">